Photography Pricing 2020

 How To Figure Out Your Photography Pricing

 I regularly hear photographers say the photography industry is not what it used to be, they are correct.
-The photography industry regularly faces disruption and the business landscape continuously changes. even photographers twenty years ago where complaining.
+The photography industry regularly faces disruption and the business landscape continuously changes. even photographers twenty years ago were complaining.
 Photographer twenty years from now will still complain.
-We are in an ever evolving industry.
+We are in an ever-evolving industry.